 - Add your spices.

-For roughly 1.5 litres vodka I used 2 cinnamon sticks, 4 Wood Avens root cloves, 1 whole nutmeg (grate the outside a bit before adding it so it releases its flavour), 5 shoots sweet woodruff and 1 tablespoons common hogweed seeds. - Measure about a cup of dark brown sugar (300g ish), or any brown sugar will do with 300ml water in a pan and bring to a simmer to dissolve the sugar.
+For roughly 1.5 litres vodka I used 2 cinnamon sticks, 4 Wood Avens root cloves, 1 whole nutmeg (grate the outside a bit before adding it so it releases its flavour), 5 shoots Sweet Woodruff and 1 tablespoons common Hogweed seeds. - Measure about a cup of dark brown sugar (300g ish), or any brown sugar will do with 300ml water in a pan and bring to a simmer to dissolve the sugar.
 Leave to cool then add to the vodka.

 - Shake or stir your infusion, cover, and leave for about 5-7 days shaking each day.
 Taste test to see how its coming on.
 I had to remove the cinnamon sticks early on as they were taking over but I left the rest of the spices in.
-I straned the initial apples out of the mixture and added more apples mid-way through to up the apple flavour.
+I strained the initial apples out of the mixture and added more apples mid-way through to up the apple flavour.

 - Label, decorate, et voila!